-In addition to our normal operating cash requirements, we expect our principal future cash requirements will be to fund capital expenditures, share repurchases, dividends, strategic acquisitions, and debt repayments.
-On April 24, 2023, the Board of Directors authorized the repurchase of up to \$10 billion of Honeywell common stock, including approximately \$2.1 billion of remaining availability under the previously announced \$10 billion share repurchase authorization.
-During the six months ended June 30, 2024, we repurchased common stock of \$1.2 billion.
-Refer to the section titled Liquidity and Capital Resources of our 2023 Form 10-K for a discussion of our expected capital expenditures, share repurchases, mergers and acquisitions activity, and dividends for 2024
+In addition to our operating cash requirements, our principal future cash requirements will include funding capital expenditures, share repurchases, dividends, strategic acquisitions, and debt repayments.
+During the nine months ended September 30, 2024, we repurchased common stock of \$1.2 billion.
+Refer to the section titled Liquidity and Capital Resources of our 2023 Form 10-K for a discussion of our expected capital expenditures, share repurchases, mergers and acquisitions activity, and dividends for 2024.